Anatta336/driven-decals/Documentation~/DrivenDecals.md

 All the sample shaders use the *Offset in viewspace* subgraph to shift the decal's vertices a short distance towards the camera when they are rendered.
 This should prevent z-fighting artefacts under typical use.
 If you are using decals on very distant objects - especially if they're viewed at a grazing angle - you may need to increase the offset distance or customise the offset calculation.

 ## High Definition Render Pipeline
-Although this decal system works in the HDRP, I don't recommend its use.
-The HDRP is a deferred renderer which allows for PBR decals to be applied in a more efficient way than is possible in the forward renderer used by the URP.
-If you're looking to use decals in an HDRP project I recommend starting with the [Decal Projector](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@5.7/manual/Decal-Projector.html).
+If you're looking to use decals in an HDRP project I recommend starting with the built-in [Decal Projector](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@5.7/manual/Decal-Projector.html).
+That is a view-space decal projector system, but because the HDRP is a deferred renderer many of the advantages of using a mesh projection decal system are lost.

-There is also an issue with the rendering of previews and thumbnails texture not working in the HDRP.
-As this decal system isn't intended for use in the HDRP, fixing that is a low priority.
+There is also an issue with the rendering of previews and thumbnails not working in the HDRP.
+Because this decal system isn't intended for use in the HDRP fixing that is a low priority.

 ## Future Work
-The decal mesh generation process is only partially threaded.
-Generation of the actual mesh still takes place on the main thread and can cause dropped frames if done during runtime.

-A viewspace decal system would be a useful addition for when realtime creation is important.
+A well integrated view-space projection decal system would be a useful addition, making this a more complete decal solution.

 ## Known Issues
 ### `undeclared identifier 'GetWorldSpaceNormalizeViewDir'`